-The above amounts include lease commitments related to our Nashville store which has been closed due to damage sustained during the May 2010 floods (see Note 3).
-Rent payments have been suspended by our landlord until such time as the store re-opens.
-Lease obligations from August 1, 2010 through May 9, 2015 included above are \$1,038 in Year 1 through Year 4 and \$807 in Year 5.
+The above amounts include lease commitments related to our Nashville store which has been closed due to damage sustained during the May 2010 floods (see Note 4).
+Rent payments for this store have been suspended by our landlord until the store re-opens.
+Lease obligations related to our Nashville store from October 31, 2010 through May 9, 2015 included in the table above are \$1,038 in Year 1 through Year 4 and \$606 in Year 5.